brown-band/website/README.md

    - This is done because JPEGs are significantly (~90%) smaller than the original PNGs.
 Git is annoying to use with huge files, so I leave that issue for the (hopefully less-frequently-updated) media repo.
 Feel free to swap out the JPEGs for whatever fancy new format the people from your time have cooked up!
 Just make sure you encode from the original PNGs rather than re-encoding the JPEGs.
 3. Create a `labels.yml` file inside that folder.
    - Use the following format for each line: <code>_College Name (with proper spaces and capitalization)_: _Description on Button_</code>
    - For the description, include any text on the button.
 For graphic elements (such as images), enclose a brief description of the graphic in braces (`{}`).
-If the description starts with a brace or a quote, make sure you wrap it in quotes so YAML handles it properly.
+If the description starts with a brace or a quote, make sure you wrap it in double quotes so YAML handles it properly.
    - Look at old buttons for examples of how to write the description!

 That’s it!
 The build script will automatically pick up the new buttons and add them to the buttons page.

-#### Adding Scripts
+### Adding Scripts

 1. Create a new folder for the current semester (in `pages/scripts`, following existing patterns) if necessary
 2. Create a new `.md` file for the script, with the name based on either the opponent or the name of the event (check previous scripts for inspiration)
-3. In the script file, add a front matter section with the following information:
+3. In the script file, add a front matter section with the following information (for more details on front matter and formatting in general, see the Adding/Removing Pages section below):
-   - `sport`: the type of sport — either `football` or `hockey`.
+   - `sport`: the type of sport, lowercased.
 Leave this out if the script is for a non-sports-game event.
    - `teams`: the teams at the sports game.
 Again, leave this out for non-sports scripts.
 An object with two keys:
      - `home`: the team that was at home (if it was a home game for us, that will be Brown; otherwise, it will be the opponent)
      - `away`: the other team (i.e. the one that that was the away team for this game)